 How do I use this Code of Practice?

-The Code of Practice is available to view on this website as an interactive code.
+The Code of Practice Release 5.0.2 is available to view on this website as an interactive code.
 This online version is the version of record for Release 5 of the Code of Practice.

-You may also download a PDF of the entire Code of Practice document, published in July 2017 and its associated appendices.
+You may also download a PDF of the entire Code of Practice Release 5.0.2 document, published in September 2021 and its associated appendices.

 The Code of Practice will be of interest to both content providers and librarians, however some sections are more relevant to particularcases.